niallc18/cyberlearn/README.md

 rails s

 ```
-May also need to change configuration file and change host address and region according to your AWS account setup.
+- May also need to change configuration file and change host address and region according to your AWS account setup.
+- Contact niallftw18@gmail.com for any help with setup.

 ## Testing instructions

-- Once the application is running, use the following commands to run all the tests using Rspec gem.
+- Once the application is setup, use the following commands to run all the tests using Rspec gem.

 ```
 cd /cyberlearn/spec